AdobeDocs/workfront.en/help/quicksilver/workfront-library/administration-and-setup/user-access/give-users-access-portal.md

 ---
 # Give users access to a [!DNL Workfront Library] portal

 Before users can open a [!DNL Workfront Library] portal, they must be given access to the portal.
-As a user with Manage access or higher to a portal, you can grant users the following types of access to the portal.
+As a user with [!UICONTROL Manage] access or higher to a portal, you can grant users the following types of access to the portal.

 * **Individual**: Access that you grant to individual users
 * **User grouping**: Access that users receive through their membership in a user grouping that you've added to the portal

 When you add individual users and user groupings to a portal, you assign them an access level, which defines the activities that users can perform on content in the portal.
-For information on the permissions allowed for each access level, see [Permissions in [!DNL Workfront] Library](../../../workfront-library/administration-and-setup/user-access/permissions-in-workfront-library.md).
+For information on the permissions allowed for each access level, see [Permissions in [!DNL Workfront Library]](../../../workfront-library/administration-and-setup/user-access/permissions-in-workfront-library.md).

 For information on setting up a portal, see [Set up a portal in Workfront Library](../../../workfront-library/administration-and-setup/workfront-library-setup/set-up-a-portal-in-library.md).

 ## Add users to a portal

 1. In [!DNL Workfront], click the **[!UICONTROL Main Menu]** icon ![](assets/main-menu-icon.png), then select **[!UICONTROL Library]** to open [!DNL Workfront Library] in a new browser tab.
-1. In the upper-left corner of [!DNL Workfront] Library, click the **Menu** icon.
+1. In the upper-left corner of [!DNL Workfront Library], click the **[!UICONTROL Menu]** icon.
-1. In the left panel, click **Portals**.
+1. In the left panel, click **[!UICONTROL Portals]**.

    ![](assets/portals-red-square-350x224.png)